-ANSWER The private health insurance rebate is worked out as a percentage of the premium paid to a registered health fund for appropriate private health insurance cover.
+ANSWER The private health insurance rebate is worked out as a percentage of the premium paid to a registered health insurer for a complying private health insurance policy.
 The percentage of rebate you may be entitled to claim is determined by the age of the oldest person covered by the policy (see How does the rebate work? in the next column).
 The rebate is not affected by your level of income.